The $\omega$-categorification of Algebraic Theories: Contractions and Leinster Fibrations

-We can now use this construction on $\mathbb{N}\Coll$-graphs to create globular PROs whose algebras are weak versions of the algebras for the original globular PRO.
-First we fix a globular PRO $P$ whose algebras we wish to weaken.
-We then consider the category $\sfrac{\mathbb{N}\Coll\Graph}{U(P)}$ of $\Coll$-graphs with object set $\mathbb{N}$ sliced over the underlying $\Coll$-graph of the PRO whose algebras are the strict models of the theory we wish to weaken.
-We then repeat the previous construction with $\mathbf{G} = U(P)$.
+We will use this construction on $\mathbb{N}\Coll$-graphs to create something like a globular PRO whose algebras are weak versions of the algebras for a chosen globular PRO.
+We can fix a weakenable globular PRO $\mathcal{P}$ whose algebras we wish to weaken.
+We then consider the category $\sfrac{\mathbb{N}\Coll\Graph}{U(\mathcal{P})}$ of $\Coll$-graphs with object set $\mathbb{N}$ sliced over the underlying $\Coll$-graph of the PRO whose algebras are the strict models of the theory we wish to weaken.
+We then repeat the previous construction with $\mathbf{G} = U(\mathcal{P})$.